Introduction

 BART STAR

-One of the most flexible model options is to use Bayesian Additive Regression Trees (BART; Chipman, George, and McCulloch (2012)) as the latent regression model:
+One of the most flexible model options is to use Bayesian Additive Regression Trees (BART; Chipman, George, and McCulloch (2012)) as the latent regression model.
+Here, is a sum of many shallow trees with small (absolute) terminal node values.
+BART-STAR enables application of BART models and algorithms for count data, thus combining the regression flexibility of BART with the (marginal) distributional flexibility of STAR:

 fit_bart = bart_star(y = y, X = X,